rverton/LiveHellaNZB/README.md

 Hellanzb Live Graph
 ===================

-Simple graph of hellanzb download rate.
+Simple webpage with a graph of the current hellanzb download rate based on node.js and socket.io.